Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Introduction

 In shallow seas, fast moving currents are subject to significant energy losses from frictional drag along the ocean bottom.
 However in the deep ocean, where currents are slower, there is still a significant amount of energy dissipation attributed to the formation of internal waves in regions of rough topography \citep{ledwell2000evidence,egbert2000significant,egbert2001estimates,naveira2013impact}.
 These waves can cause substantial mixing, which plays a role in nutrient transport and large scale ocean circulation \citep{sandstrom1984internal,munk1998abyssal,melet2013sensitivity,melet2014sensitivity}.

-The horizontal extent of many oceanic topographical features is on the scale of $1-10\ \text{km}$.
-In particular, over half of the ocean floor is covered by abyssal hills and mountains, defined respectively as having a variation in height of $300-1000$ m and greater than $1000\ \text{m}$ \citep{harris2014geomorphology}.
-Resolving internal waves generated by such features is often not possible with current global ocean models \citep[e.g.,][]{ansong2015indirect,kiss2020access}, which generally have horizontal resolutions on the order of~10 to 100~km.
-As a result, it is important to have parametrisations for the effects of internal waves that would be generated at such unresolved hills.
-Existing parametrisations have mainly focused on computing the energy flux extracted from the flow due to the generation of internal waves \citep[e.g.,][]{smith2002conversion,khatiwala2003generation,perfect2020energetics,baker2022impact}.
-Such a focus is justified, as it has allowed better understanding of the contribution of internal waves to ocean mixing and tidal dissipation.
-There has however, been far less attention on parametrising the stress due to internal wave formation and other related effects such as blocking \citep[e.g.,][]{winters2014topographic} or bottom-trapped tides \citep[e.g.,][]{falahat2015generation}.
-Such parametrisations are vital to obtaining accurate representations of eddies and tides in global models \citep{arbic2019connecting}.
-Notably, the energy loss from a spatially mean flow $\overline{\bm{u}}$ and topographic stress $\boldsymbol{\tau}$ is equal to $\overline{\bm{u}} \cdot \bm{\tau}$, and the topographic stress also acts to modify $\overline{\bm{u}}$.
+Over half of the ocean floor is covered by abyssal hills and mountains, defined respectively as having a variation in height of $300-1000$ m and greater than $1000\ \text{m}$ \citep{harris2014geomorphology} over a 750 arc second (or $\approx 10-20\ \mathrm{km}$) radius.
+Since internal waves generated at these features are of a comparable horizontal scale to the topography itself \citep[e.g.,][]{smith2002conversion}, resolving these waves is not possible with current global ocean models which generally have horizontal resolutions on the order of~10 to 100~km \citep[e.g.,][]{ansong2015indirect,kiss2020access}.
+As a result, it is important to have parametrisations for the effects of internal waves generated at such hills.
+Existing parametrisations have mainly focused on computing the energy flux extracted from the flow due to the generation of internal waves \citep[e.g.,][]{simmons2004tidally,jayne2009impact,olbers2013global,de2019toward}.
+Such a focus is justified, as it has allowed better understanding of the contribution of internal waves to tidal and eddy dissipation, and ocean mixing.
+However, in recent times, there have been further efforts \citep[e.g.,][]{shakespeare2020drag,klymak2021parameterizing,eden2021closure} which attempt to develop parametrisations for the corresponding topographic stress due to internal waves and other related effects.
+These effects include blocking \citep{winters2014topographic,nikurashin2014impact} and bottom-trapped tides formed at high latitudes where a stronger Coriolis force prevents internal waves from freely propagating \citep{falahat2015generation,shakespeare2020drag}.
+Developing these stress parametrisations is vital to obtaining accurate representations of eddies and tides, and large-scale flow features such as the Antarctic Circumpolar Current \citep[e.g.,][]{naveira2013impact,arbic2019connecting}.

+To be precise, the energy loss from a spatially uniform flow $\overline{\bm{u}}$ and topographic stress $\boldsymbol{\tau}$ is equal to $\overline{\bm{u}} \cdot \bm{\tau}$, and the topographic stress also acts to modify $\overline{\bm{u}}$.
 Thus, the topographical stress is a more fundamental quantity to study, in that it can be used to compute energy loss, but this is not necessarily true the other way around.
+This is particularly the case when $\overline{\bm{u}}$ is time-varying, so that it is not at all valid to use expressions for the time-averaged energy flux to understand the stress $\bm{\tau}$.
+Doing so omits any component of the stress $\boldsymbol{\tau}$ that is out-of-phase with the flow $\overline{\bm{u}}$, which in some cases is the entire stress \citep[e.g., for bottom-trapped tides;][]{falahat2015generation,shakespeare2020drag}